On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator: Low multiplicities and examples

 It would be interesting to see whether the nondegeneracy condition admits a similar interpretation, perhaps as a map with special geometric properties into the null cone of a semi-Riemannian $\mathbb{R}^{s,t}$.

-We would also like to remark that, exactly as in the extremality condition, the condition on the square sum of the eigenfunctions in the definition of a degenerate eigenvalue is in fact implied by the condition on the square sum of their gradients (\Cref{proposition: further reduction}).
+We would also like to remark that, exactly as in the extremality condition, the condition on the square sum of the eigenfunctions in the definition of an unstable eigenvalue is in fact implied by the condition on the square sum of their gradients (\Cref{proposition: further reduction}).

 \begin{question} What is the topology of the set of metrics which exhibit at least one eigenvalue of multiplicity $m$?
 Is it connected? \end{question}